openhab/openhab-docs/developers/buildsystem.md

 ## Adding Dependencies

-Generally all dependencies should be OSGi-bundles and available on JCenter.
+Generally all dependencies should be OSGi-bundles and available on Maven Central.

 ### External dependency